ptrpl4/bash-mac/apps-and-tools/docker/docker.md

 Namespaces limiting what containers can see and access.
 Containers create namespaces that the particular container will use and have multiple namespaces that present different information about the OS.

-**MNT** namespace limits the mounted file systems a container can use, **USER** namespace is used to isolate users in each container.
+- **MNT** namespace limits the mounted file systems a container can use
+- **USER** namespace is used to isolate users in each container

 ### Control groups

-Also called cgroups.
-It is a Linux kernel feature that isolates, prioritizes, and calculates the resource usage (CPU, memory, disk I/O, network, etc.) of a set of processes.
+Also called **cgroups**.
+Linux kernel feature that isolates, prioritizes, and calculates the resource usage (CPU, memory, disk I/O, network, etc.) of a set of processes.

 Control groups can also impose strict limits on usage, ensure that containers use only the resources they need and, if necessary, set limits on the resources a container can use.